Charleston (SC) Cougars square off against the Oregon State Beavers - WTOP News

 Honolulu; Sunday, 3 p.m.
 EST

-BOTTOM LINE: Charleston (SC) squares off against Oregon State in Honolulu, Hawaii.
+BOTTOM LINE: Oregon State and Charleston (SC) square off in Honolulu, Hawaii.

-The Cougars have an 8-2 record in non-conference games.
-Charleston (SC) scores 79.9 points while outscoring opponents by 3.5 points per game.
+The Cougars have an 8-2 record against non-conference oppponents.
+Charleston (SC) averages 79.9 points and has outscored opponents by 3.5 points per game.

 The Beavers have an 8-2 record in non-conference play.
-Oregon State is fourth in the WCC scoring 76.7 points per game and is shooting 49.3%.
+Oregon State is seventh in the WCC with 34.3 rebounds per game led by Michael Rataj averaging 9.0.

 Charleston (SC) makes 46.9% of its shots from the field this season, which is 10.1 percentage points higher than Oregon State has allowed to its opponents (36.8%).
-Oregon State has shot at a 49.3% clip from the field this season, 5.5 percentage points above the 43.8% shooting opponents of Charleston (SC) have averaged.
+Oregon State averages 7.9 made 3-pointers per game this season, 1.1 fewer made shots on average than the 9.0 per game Charleston (SC) gives up.

-TOP PERFORMERS: Ante Brzovic is scoring 19.5 points per game and averaging 8.4 rebounds for the Cougars.
+TOP PERFORMERS: CJ Fulton averages 1.9 made 3-pointers per game for the Cougars, scoring 9.8 points while shooting 50.0% from beyond the arc.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.